eduvpn/documentation/2FA.md

 If an administrator is enrolled for OTP, is the only administrator and loses their secret, the enrollment can be cancelled removing the OTP enrollment in the DB.
-Assuming the user ID is `foo`, and the instance is `vpn.example`, do the following:
+Assuming the user ID is `foo`, do the following:

-    $ sudo sqlite3 /var/lib/vpn-server-api/vpn.example/db.sqlite
+    $ sudo sqlite3 /var/lib/vpn-server-api/default/db.sqlite

 Perform the following query: